The Car Connection Mercedes-Benz GL Class Overview

-Pretty much everything you’d want in a union vehicle is standard on the GL, but the GL 550 gets a more conveniences, including an upgraded navigation and entertainment system, heated rear seats, active xenon headlamps, and huge 21-inch wheels and tires that deteriorate the ride slightly.
+Pretty much everything you’d want in a vehicle is standard on the GL, but the GL 550 gets more conveniences, including an upgraded navigation and entertainment system, heated rear seats, active xenon headlamps, and huge 21-inch wheels and tires that slightly deteriorate the ride.

-The GL Class has changed very little since its 2006 introduction, but 2009 marked the introduction of a revised, improved version of the COMAND screen-based interface.
+The GL-Class changed very little between its 2006 introduction and the 2013 model year.
+In 2009 it received a revised, improved version of the infotainment interface.
 Also in 2009, the availability of the diesel engine was expanded to 50 states.
-In the 2010 model year, all versions received a mild styling remake.
+In the 2010 model year, all versions received a mild styling update.

-A new GL Class arrived for 2013, bringing with it mildly revised looks, as well as weight reductions to improve efficiency and handling.
-The diesel GL 350 BlueTec 4Matic became the starting point for the lineup, which included the most popular model, the V-8-powered GL450, the even stronger GL550, and the moderately bonkers GL63 AMG, the first AMG-tuned GL.
+A new GL-Class arrived for 2013, bringing with it revised looks as well as weight reductions to improve efficiency, performance, and handling.
+The diesel GL 350 BlueTec 4Matic became the starting point for the lineup, which included the most popular model, the then-V-8-powered GL 450, as well as the even stronger GL 550, and the moderately bonkers GL63 AMG, the first AMG-tuned GL.